alastair87/alastair87.github.io/content/film-tv/welcome.md

 ---
-title: "Welcome to Culture & Story"
+title: "Welcome to Film & TV"
 date: 2025-08-29
 draft: false
-description: "Introduction to the Culture & Story section"
+description: "Introduction to the Film & TV section"
-tags: ["introduction", "culture", "story", "analysis"]
+tags: ["introduction", "film", "tv", "analysis"]
-categories: ["Culture & Story"]
+categories: ["Film & TV"]
 ---

-This is the first post in the Culture & Story section.
+This is the first post in the Film & TV section.
 Here you can expect to find:

 - Deep analytical essays on films and TV shows
 - Structural analysis of the entertainment industry